Skip to main content

 Then I visited a chocolateria in Barcelona.

-The woman behind the counter didn’t reach for a packet.
-She reached for a block of dark chocolate, broke off several squares, and dropped them into a small copper pot with whole milk that was already warming on the stove.
-She stirred slowly—patiently, deliberately—until the chocolate melted into the milk and the mixture became something I’d never seen in a mug before: thick, glossy, almost the consistency of warm pudding, with a color so deep it looked like liquid mahogany.
+The woman behind the counter did not reach for a packet.
+She reached for a block of dark chocolate, broke off several squares, and dropped them into a small copper pot with whole milk already warming on the stove.
+She stirred slowly until the chocolate melted into the milk and became thick, glossy, and almost like warm pudding.

 She poured it into a ceramic cup no bigger than a teacup.
 I took a sip.

-Every hot chocolate I’d ever had was a lie.
+Every hot chocolate I had ever had was the wrong reference point.

 I haven’t opened a packet since.